l0rdn1kk0n/wicket-clientside-logging/README.md

 There are some default arguments that you can override.

-Configuration of ClientSideErrorLoggingSettings:
+Configuration of ClientSideLoggingSettings:

-	new ClientSideErrorLoggingSettings()
+	new ClientSideLoggingSettings()
 		.level(level)					// sets the log level for client side logger (default: error) .debug(bool)					// whether to activate debug mode or not; in debug mode all log messages will be written to console.log too (default: false)
 		.logger(logger)					// defines the logger that is used on server side (default: slf4j) .cleaner(cleaner)				// a cleaner is responsible for cleaning log messages; (default: remove all [\r\n\t])

-Configuration of ClientSideErrorLoggingBehavior:
+Configuration of ClientSideLoggingBehavior:

-	ClientSideErrorLoggingBehavior.newBuilder()
+	ClientSideLoggingBehavior.newBuilder()
-		.replaceWicketLog()				// whether to replace Wicket.Log or not (default: false) .replaceWindowOnError()			// whether to replace window.onerror or not (default: false) .wrapWicketLog()				// whether to wrap Wicket.Log or not, all calls to Wicket.Log will be sent to server and to original Wicket.Log object (default: true)
+		.replaceWicketLog()				// whether to replace Wicket.Log or not (default: true) .replaceWindowOnError()			// whether to replace window.onerror or not (default: true) .wrapWicketLog()				// whether to wrap Wicket.Log or not, all calls to Wicket.Log will be sent to server and to original Wicket.Log object (default: false)
-		.wrapWindowOnError()			// whether to wrap window.onerror or not, all window.onerror events will be sent to server and to original window.onerror handler (default: true)
+		.wrapWindowOnError()			// whether to wrap window.onerror or not, all window.onerror events will be sent to server and to original window.onerror handler (default: false)
 		.flushMessagesOnUnload()		// If set to true all log messages will be sent synchronously to server when a page unload event is fired (default: true)
+		.collectClientInfos()			// If set to true some client data will be collected too; user-agent, screen/window size, ajaxBaseUrl (default: true)
 		.collectionTimer(duration)		// Sets the interval between two server calls, all messages between will be queued, this is only used if collectionType is set to "timer" (default: 5000)
 		.maxQueueSize(size)				// Sets the maximum queue size, if max size is exceeded all messages will be sent to server (default: 10)
 		.collectionType(type)			// Sets the collection type (default: single, other: timer, size)